alexzwanenburg/familiar/cran-comments.md

 * checking package dependencies ...
 NOTE
 Packages suggested but not available for checking: 'fastglm', 'qvalue'

+**Maintainer**: The package uses stats::glm as a fallback if fastglm is not available.

 * checking installed package size ...
 NOTE installed size is  5.7Mb sub-directories of 1Mb or more: